 TGbe editor: Modify the following paragraph of 35.11.2 OBSS PD-based spatial reuse operation as follows: (#11673)

 The received signal strength level used to determine if it is below the non-SRG OBSS PD level or SRG OBSS PD level is measured in dBm/20 MHz from the L-STF or L-LTF fields in at least one of the nonpunctured 20 MHz subchannels of the PPDU or the PHY SYNC field, shortSYNC field or Long PHY SYNC field, whichever exists and which is used to determine PHY-CCA.indication.
-It is implementation specific on which 20 MHz subchannels the received signal strength level is measured.
+It is implementation specific on which 20 MHz subchannels the received signal strength level is measured, except that it shall be a subchannel on which the preamble of the PPDU is sent.